-Anyone wishing to attend, or submit a question, is asked to register their interest with the Office of the Police and Crime Commissioner by midday on Monday 27 March, by contacting 01962 871595 or firstname.lastname@example.org.
+Anyone wishing to submit a question that relates to the staying safe at Christmas theme, is asked to submit them to the Office of the Police and Crime Commissioner by midday on Tuesday 5 December, by contacting 01962 871595 and speaking to Richard Martin or emailing firstname.lastname@example.org.

 It is the Commissioner’s statutory role to hold the Chief Constable to account on the performance of the police force on behalf of the public, and the COMPASS meetings provide an opportunity to do this on a regular basis.